emacs-mirror/emacs/mps/manual/source/guide/lang.rst

         return obj;
     }

-Objects do not get freed, because it is necessary to prove that they are :term:`dead` before their memory can be :term:`reclaimed
+Objects are never freed, because it is necessary to prove that they are :term:`dead` before their memory can be :term:`reclaimed
 <reclaim>`.
 And that task falls to the :term:`garbage collector`.